KavinHa0019/autonomous-vehicle-motion-planner/README.md

 In any case, one and only one road scenario can be selected.

 ### Credit
-This project was based on a similar project, created by jvirdi2: https://github.com/jvirdi2/A_star_and_Hybrid_A_star
+This project is based on a similar project, created by jvirdi2: https://github.com/jvirdi2/A_star_and_Hybrid_A_star